Print

 The raw signal from a load cell is generally weak and subject to environmental conditions that can introduce signal noise.
 This noisy signal is difficult for an interface to accurately convert to a load measurement.
 Signal conditioning, including amplifiers, correct this output to increase the overall accuracy of the force measuring system.
 The output of the measuring system will ideally be: (1) noise-free, (2) in the appropriate format (analog or digital), (3) filtered for unwanted signals, and (4) strong enough to be usable by the receiving display, storage device, or control system.

-To see an interesting example of our Tacuna Systems EMBSGB200 Amplifier at work, see Next-Gen Transmissions for High-Performance Hybrid Cars in our “Featured Customer Projects” section of this Knowledge Base!
+To see an interesting example of our Tacuna Systems EMBSGB200 Amplifier at work, see Next-Gen Transmissions for High-Performance Hybrid Cars in our “Featured Customer Projects” section of this Knowledge Base.
+Also, see How the EMBSGB200 Amplifier is Shaping Innovations in Technology and Industry for other examples of how our customers have used this versatile device.

 References